 Aside from an injection of extra cash, the industry has two predictable side-effects on the community: addiction and the threat of violence.

-In at least six of nine instances in which foreigners have been kidnapped in Sinai since 2012, kidnappers demanded the release of prisoners held on drugs-related charges, according to local news reports at the time.
+In at least six of nine instances in which foreigners have been kidnapped in Sinai since 2012, kidnappers demanded the release of prisoners held on drug-related charges, according to local news reports at the time.
 Most recently, in April 2013, a Hungarian member of the UN's Multinational Observer Force was kidnapped for precisely this reason.

 There have also been a spate of armed attacks on checkpoints in the vicinity of the major opium-growing areas.
 No one has claimed responsibility, but locals believe that gangs involved in drugs trafficking are once again the culprits.